ping-yee/json-serializer/README.md

 composer install pingyi/json-serializer
 ```

-## Using
+## How to Use

 ### Serializing Data
-You still use the Zumba\JsonSerializer to serialize\unserialize your variables, object, it will be like:
+You still use the Zumba\JsonSerializer to serialize\unserialize your variables or object, it will be like:

 ```php
 class MyCustomClass {